torvalds/linux/Documentation/security/snp-tdx-threat-model.rst

 host Denial of Service (DoS) attacks against CoCo guests are beyond the scope of this threat model.

-The **Linux CoCo VM attack surface** is any interface exposed from a CoCo guest Linux kernel towards an untrusted host that is not covered by the CoCo technology SW/HW protection.
+The **GNU/Linux CoCo VM attack surface** is any interface exposed from a CoCo guest GNU/Linux kernel towards an untrusted host that is not covered by the CoCo technology SW/HW protection.
 This includes any possible side-channels, as well as transient execution side channels.
 Examples of explicit (not side-channel) interfaces include accesses to port I/O, MMIO